katexochen/blog/content/posts/reproducible-secure-signatures.md

 It is important that these are [nothing-up-my-sleeve numbers](https://en.wikipedia.org/wiki/Nothing-up-my-sleeve_number), as otherwise an attacker could use them based on an actual known private key.

 Given this fixed signature, we can recovery a unique public key $B$ for each artifact that verifies it.
-Finding the public key to this public key is equivalent to solving the discrete logarithm problem.
+Finding the private key to this public key is equivalent to solving the discrete logarithm problem.

 We can use the signature and public key (digest) in our build artifact and any critical observer can do the following steps to verify:

 1. Rebuild the artifact from source.
-2. Recover the public key from the constrant signature and the harsh of the artifact.
+2. Recover the public key from the constant signature and the hash of the artifact.
 3. Compare the embedded public key digest with the recovered public key digest.

+## Security

+### Private key recovery
+The attacker for our scheme knows the following parameters:
+1. The public key
+1. One message signature pair

+This is a weaker security model than EUF-CMA, since in EUF-CMA, the attacker can query the signature for the message in 2.
+Then they have the same information AND further oracle queries available.
+Therefore, since ECDSA is EUF-CMA secure, the attacker in our scheme also cannot create new message signature pairs.

+In practice to break the scheme using a constant signature, the attacker still needs to find a hash collision in $h$ even when they've recovered the private key.